 Do Do Not Project calmness, move and speak slowly, quietly and confidently.
 Use styles of communication that generate hostility such as apathy, brush off, coldness, condescension, going strictly by the rules or giving the run-around.
 Be an empathetic listener: Encourage the person to talk and listen patiently.
 Reject all of the individual's demands from the start.

 Focus your attention on the other person to let them know you are interested in what they have to say.
-Pose in challenging stances such as standing directly opposite someone, hands on hips or crossing your arms.

 Maintain a relaxed yet attentive posture and position yourself at a right angle rather than directly in front of the other person.
-Avoid any physical contact, finger pointing or long periods of fixed eye contact.

 Acknowledge the person's feelings.
 Indicate that you can see he/she is upset.
-Make sudden movements, which can be seen as threatening.
-Notice the tone, volume and rate of your speech.